dainst/idai-field/desktop/src/manual/manual.en.md

 You can also specify the following properties for project-specific categories:
 * *Description*: A description text that informs in which contexts the category should be used.
-* *References*: Specify URLs here if you want to reference more information about the category or category definitions in other systems.
+* *References*: Specify references consisting of a predicate and a URL here if you want to reference more information about the category or category definitions in other systems.

 #### QR codes